Le-Zheng/zoo-tutorials/flink/InferenceModel_with_openVINO_acclerating_on_FlinkStreaming.md

-# Analytics-Zoo InferenceModel with openVINO accelerating  on Flink Streaming
+# Analytics-Zoo InferenceModel with OpenVINO accelerating on Flink Streaming

-`model-inference-flink` is the model inference in batch and streaming with flink.
-This is the example of batch and streaming with Flink and Resnet50 model, as well as using Analytics-Zoo InferenceModel to accelerate prediction.
-See [here](https://github.com/glorysdj/analytics-zoo/blob/imflink2/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/ImageClassificationStreaming.scala) for the whole program.
+This is the example of streaming with Flink and Resnet50 model, as well as using Analytics-Zoo InferenceModel and OpenVINO backend to accelerate prediction.
+See [here](https://github.com/Le-Zheng/analytics-zoo/tree/test/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/Resnet50ImageClassification) for the whole program.

 There are four parts in this tutorial.
 - [Datasets and pre-trained models](#datasets-and-pre-trained-models)